GitHub App

 GitHub App covers the most common workflows, and can do basically the same thing, giving you some more benefits like reports.
 SimpleLocalize CLI is better where you need a more sophisticated workflow that is not yet covered by GitHub App.

-GitHub App makes it much easier to transfer and scale the workflow than the CLI, as it requires just a simple configuration file (simplelocalize.yml) in your repository and connecting the repository to your SimpleLocalize project.
+GitHub App makes it much easier to transfer and scale the workflow than the CLI, as it requires just a simple configuration file (simplelocalize-github.yml) in your repository and connecting the repository to your SimpleLocalize project.

 Getting started